unicef/giga-datahub/README.md

 1. Copy the contents of `.env.example` into a new file named `.env`.
 2. In the `k8s` directory, copy contents of `secrets.example.yaml` into a new file named `secrets.yaml`.
-3. Get the contents files you just copied from Bitwarden
+3. Get the contents of the files you just copied from Bitwarden
     - `Datahub .env`
     - `Datahub secrets.yaml`
 4. In Bitwarden, you will also see some entries with a pattern of `Datahub {service-name}.env`.
 Copy the contents of each of these entries into new files named `{service-name}.env`.
+5. Create another file named `user.props` and get its contents also from Bitwarden `Datahub user.props`.
-5. Run `task` to install the K8s & Helm items.
+6. Run `task` to launch the containers.
 This may take a while.
-6. Open the Datahub UI at `localhost:9002`.
+7. Open the Datahub UI at `http://localhost:9002/login`.
+8. Login with the Bitwarden credentials `Datahub-DEV Admin Credentials`.
-7. Go wild.
+9. Go wild.